Connect with us

 Spatial visualization is partly inherent ability, but partly learned expertise.
 Some researchers identify spatial skill as necessary for successful problem solving, and it’s often used alongside mathematics skills and verbal skills.

 Spatial visualization is a key component of a mathematics discipline called transformational geometry, which is usually first taught in middle school.
-In a typical transformational geometry exercise, might be asked to represent a figure by its x and y coordinates on a coordinate graph and then identify the transformations, like translation and rotation, necessary to move it from one position to another while keeping the piece the same shape and size.
+In a typical transformational geometry exercise, students might be asked to represent a figure by its x and y coordinates on a coordinate graph and then identify the transformations, like translation and rotation, necessary to move it from one position to another while keeping the piece the same shape and size.

 Reflection and dilation are the two other basic mathematical transformations, though they’re not used in Tetris.
 Reflection flips the image across any line while maintaining the same size and shape, and dilation changes the size of the shape, producing a similar figure.